HackBugs/Github-Readme.md-Use-HTML-Code-Snippets/README.md

 # Github-Readme.md-Use-HTML

-Sure!
-Here are several HTML code snippets that you can use to make your GitHub `README.md` file more organized and beautiful:
 <details><summary><b> Code </b></summary>

+HTML code snippets that you can use to make your GitHub `README.md` file more organized and beautiful:

 ### Collapsible Sections

 ```html